Table of Contents

 As per the health guidelines issued by the health authorities, the hotels have to design their facilities, including buffets, beaches, lobbies and pools, to ensure social distancing.

-Even the hotel staff had to follow certain guideline.
+Even the hotel staff had to follow the certain guideline.
 Therefore the hotel staff have to make some changes to the way they had been working until the Pandemic.

 Adopting Social distancing for the tourism industry